0xDopamine/Speech-to-text/README.md

 To test it:
--Run script.sh and pass the path to the audio file as an argument (it could take a while to process the audio but be patient) -The transcript is outputted to a file called "output".
+-Run "sh script.sh <path to audio file>"
+(it could take a while to process the audio but be patient) -The transcript is outputted to a file called "output".